boundsj/ObjectiveDDP/README.md

 Development: Writing Your Own App
 --------------

-_Note: ObjectiveDDP is a work in progress and subject to change.
-Although we do make an effort to remain backwards compatible with the original API, please check this readme and the project wiki frequently for updates to stay up to date._
+_Note: ObjectiveDDP is a work in progress and subject to project setup and breaking API changes!_

 #### ObjectiveDDP Boilerplate ####
 The example application illustrates everything you need to know about integrating ObjectiveDDP into your iOS application.
 You can also reference the technical walkthrough in the wiki [ios boilerplate] section for the step by step details of creating a simple iOS app that can connect to a meteor server.